Oushesh/llm_rust_django_backend/README.md

    * Embedded iPaaS (Developers build every integration
    * in a "no-code" tool that can be embedded into their product.)
    * Unified API --> Building on a single aggregated api
-   * Disadvantages: Difficult to scale integrstions, poor use of inhouse engineering resources
+   * Disadvantages: Difficult to scale integrations, poor use of inhouse engineering resources
    * Embedded iPaaS Solutions force you to rely on engineers.
      Build 1 integration at a time.